sumikawa/toggle_display/README_en.md

 It is recommended to use this script in combination with [Karabiner-Elements](https://karabiner-elements.pqrs.org/) to assign it to a convenient key.
 I use the following rule to assign it to Command + L.

 ```
+{
+  "title": "Toggle Display",
   "rules": [
     {
-      "description": "Toggle the built-in display with Command + L",
+      "description": "Toggle the enabling and disabling of a built-in display",
       "manipulators": [
         {
           "from": {